 - Fellows will teach one class per year for the appointing academic department.

 - Fellows will be expected to participate in HAI community activities, in addition to meeting the expectations of a Stanford faculty member.

 - Fellows will receive a competitive salary and generous research/start-up package.

 We are seeking applicants from all areas of research related to artificial intelligence, spanning theoretical foundations, systems, software, applications, and social impact.
 We are particularly interested in applicants doing research at the frontiers of artificial intelligence with other disciplines, including but not limited to the humanities, business, education, law, medicine, and physical and social sciences.

-The following application materials must be submitted to Academic Jobs Online.
+The application materials below must be submitted.

 - Cover Letter

 - Curriculum Vitae

 - Teaching Statement